 Customer satisfaction is very important to us.
 Whether discussing a craft project with someone over the phone, answering questions at an event or showing a customer around our shop/warehouse, helping our customers get the best quality items at the best prices is where we excel.

 The Wandering Bull, LLC was started by Paul (Wampanoag ancestry) and Harriett Bullock with a card table at powwows around 1969.
 With six children, four sets of bustles in a VW bus, and a love for our culture we never stopped growing.
 In the beginning we ran the business out of our basement and traveled to powwows to trade and dance.
 In 1982 oldest son Andy Bullock joined the business full time.
 We operated a retail store and warehouse in Attleboro, MA for over 20 years.
 In 2009 Chris and Carolyn Bullock took over the daily operations and moved The Wandering Bull north to the back side of Lovewell Mountain in beautiful Washington, NH.

 Andy and Chris are active crafters and have won multiple awards for their master craftsmanship.
 They have experience in many different craft techniques and bring that talent to both new and antique restoration projects.
-Chris and Carolyn, Andy, Paul and Harriett continue to attend many area powwows and Chris and Carolyn participate in French and Indian (1750s) war re-enactments.
-The Wandering Bull has a long relationship with Mt.
+Chris and Carolyn, and Andy continue to attend many area powwows and Chris and Carolyn participate in French and Indian (1750s) war Living History Re-enactments.
+The Wandering Bull, LLC has a long relationship with Mt.
 Kearsarge Indian Museum from serving as Board members to volunteering to organize their annual powwow, and installing exhibits.
 We look forward to continuing to serve our customers both new and old for many years to come.